There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: The Comedy (+8pts)

-The comedy in this movie hits hard and it hits often.
-There are so many jokes in this movie.
-Audiences will hardly have time to finish laughing at one joke before the next hits.
-The humor is definitely aimed at kids, but adults will find themselves smiling and chuckling along.
-The filmmakers definitely enjoyed playing with things that are “normal” to monsters but extremely bizarre to us.
-That is where most of the comedy comes from.
+The comedy in this movie hit hard and it hit often.
+There were so many jokes in this movie that audiences will barely be able to finish laughing at one joke before the next one hits.
+The humor was definitely aimed at kids, but adults will find themselves smiling and chuckling along as well.
+The filmmakers definitely enjoyed playing with things that were “normal” to monsters, but extremely bizarre to us.
+That was where most of the comedy comes from, and I had a fun time with it.

-Some moments are clever, others are ridiculous, but it will keep audiences entertained throughout.
+Some moments were clever, and others were ridiculous, but it will keep audiences entertained throughout regardless.
 The filmmakers definitely sacrificed good storytelling in order to deliver as many comedic moments as possible.
-However this movie is for children (who generally have short attention spans), so the priority should be entertaining kids before good storytelling.
+However, I thought this strategy worked for this movie.
+This movie was for children, so the priority should be entertaining kids before worrying about a well thought out and compelling plot.
 Fortunately, the comedy in this movie will do just that.
-It will keep kids engaged and laughing (as much as any movie could), while keeping adults mildly entertained.
-It is far from the best kids movie out there but the comedy works well.
+It will keep kids engaged and laughing, and it keep adults at least mildly entertained.
+It was far from the best kids movie out there, but I thought the comedy worked well.

 Con: Mavis & Johnny (-4pts)